MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-deployment.md

 _This article is part of a series.
 Start with the [overview](aks-triage-practices.md)._

 It's important to monitor the health and performance of your Kubernetes workloads to ensure that they run optimally.
-Azure Kubernetes Service (AKS) has several tools that you can use to check the health and performance of your deployments, DaemonSet features, and services.
+Azure Kubernetes Service (AKS) has several tools that you can use to check the health and performance of your deployments, `DaemonSet` features, and services.

 ## Tools

-It's important to determine if all deployments and DaemonSet features are running.
+It's important to determine whether all deployments and `DaemonSet` features are running.
 This article describes how to determine whether the replicas in the _ready_ and _available_ states match the expected replica count by using:

-- The Azure portal
+- The Azure portal.
-- The container insights feature of Azure Monitor
+- The container insights feature of Azure Monitor.
-- The kubectl command-line tool
+- The kubectl command-line tool.
-- Prometheus and Grafana
+- Prometheus and Grafana.

 ### The Azure portal

 You can use the Azure portal to verify the health of the following components in your workloads.
 For more information, see [Access Kubernetes resources from the Azure portal](/azure/aks/kubernetes-portal).

-#### Deployments, ReplicaSets, StatefulSets, and DaemonSets
+#### Deployment, `ReplicaSet`, `StatefulSet`, and `DaemonSet`

 Verify that the number of replicas that are in a _ready_ state matches the number of desired replicas.
 The portal shows: